 Building Permits and Inspections

 The City of Town and Country issues building and mechanical permits, subject to the requirements of the City.
-The City’s Building Codes are the 2003 International Codes, with City amendments.
-The codes adopted by the City are:
+The City’s Building Codes are the 2012 International Codes, with City amendments.

 The City’s amendments to the four codes can be purchased or reviewed at the Municipal Center and on this website (on Home Page under Municipal Code, Title V., Building and Construction).